wrench-project/wrench/doc/simulation_101.md

 The execution controller is the core of the simulator, as it is where you implement whatever algorithm/strategy you wish to simulate for executing the application workload.
 At this point the execution controller likely seems a bit abstract.
-But we won't say more about it untill you get to the [WRENCH 102 page](@ref wrench-102), which is exclusively about the controller.
+But we won't say more about it until you get to the [WRENCH 102 page](@ref wrench-102), which is exclusively about the controller.